Ajihat/Landkit/README.md

-All rights belong to its rightful owner
+All rights belong to its rightful owner.